Bret Easton Ellis: Personal life

-Lunar Park was dedicated to Ellis' lover, Michael Wade Kaplan, who died shortly before he finished the book, and to Ellis' father, Robert Ellis, who died in 1992.
-In one interview Ellis described feeling a liberation in the completion of the novel that allowed him to come to terms with unresolved issues about his father.
-In the "author Q&A" for Lunar Park on the Random House website, Ellis comments on his relationship with Robert, and says he feels that his father was a "tough case" who left him damaged.
-Having grown older and "mellow[ed] out", Ellis describes how his opinion of his father changed since 15 years earlier when writing Glamorama (in which the central conspiracy concerns the relationship of a father and son).
+In a 2012 op-ed for The Daily Beast, Ellis publicly identified as a gay man.
+Before this, Ellis had often declined to label his sexuality, rather choosing to "play around with his persona", identifying variously as homosexual, straight, and bisexual to different people over the years.
+In 1999, Ellis suggested that his reluctance to define his sexuality was partly artistic, arguing that readers' perceptions of his work might change if his orientation was known.

-Earlier in his career, Ellis said he based the character Patrick Bateman in American Psycho on his father; however, in a 2010 interview, the author said he had lied about this explanation.
-Explaining that "Patrick Bateman was about me," he said, "I didn't want to finally own up to the responsibility of being Patrick Bateman, so I laid it on my father, I laid it on Wall Street."
-In reality, the book was "about me at the time, and I wrote about all my rage and feelings."
-To James Brown, he clarified that Bateman was based on "my father a little bit but I was living that lifestyle; my father wasn't in New York the same age as Patrick Bateman, living in the same building, going to the same places that Patrick Bateman was going to."
+Lunar Park (2005) was dedicated to Ellis' boyfriend, Michael Wade Kaplan, who died shortly before the novel was completed.
+The novel was also dedicated to Ellis' father, who died in 1992.
+Ellis described feeling a liberation in the completion of the novel that allowed him to come to terms with unresolved issues about his father.
+Earlier in his career, Ellis said he based the character Patrick Bateman in American Psycho (1991) on his father.
+However, in a 2010 interview, Ellis said he had lied about this explanation; "Patrick Bateman was about me.
+I didn't want to finally own up to the responsibility of being Patrick Bateman, so I laid it on my father, I laid it on Wall Street.
+The book was about me at the time, and I wrote about all my rage and feelings".

 Ellis named his first novel and his 2010 novel after two Elvis Costello references: "Less than Zero" and Imperial Bedroom, respectively.
 Ellis called Bruce Springsteen his "musical hero" in a 2010 interview with NME.